 When I completed my diploma in 1997, times were very tough and we had to survive.
 So, I put my CA plans on the back burner and focused on helping my mother and older sister financially.

 Fast forward to 1998, I got a job opportunity at EY as a Junior Accountant and was fortunate to work in a division led by empowering leaders who treated me fairly and gave me objective feedback.

 Around the same time, I started to pursue a B.Com degree from Unisa.

-After almost 2 years at EY and a lot of negotiation, motivation and recommendations, I was accepted to start my articles at the Johannesburg office in January 2000.
-This was a big win for me and paved the pathway for future successes.
+After almost 2 years at EY and a lot of negotiation, motivation, and recommendations, I was accepted to start my articles at the Johannesburg office in January 2000.
+This was a big win for me and paved the pathway for future success.

 Finally, after 12 long years, against all odds, I qualified as a CA(SA) in 2006…a dream come true.